iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 #### Mortality
 Larval mortality was implemented in 41% of the models (@tbl:behaviours).
 However the implementation of mortality varied across the models, the most common mortality function used was a linear function (82.2%), whereby a fixed  percentage of the larvae were killed after each day.
 Although the number of larvae killed varied from a maximum rate of 30.0% to minimum mortality rate of 1.7%.
 Another popular mortality implementation was to kill the larvae based on a known temperature or salinity threshold.
 Mortality schemes using decay or Weibull functions were implemented in a small subset of the models (less than 2%).

-It appears that having mortality in the model increases the the mean self-recruitment (#fig:sr_mort).
-There was not much change in the mean overall settlement success, however mortality limited the spread of the percentage that successfully settled (#fig:ss_mort).
-Including mortality also seemed to increase the mean distance travelled of the larvae, which is the opposite of what you would expect (#fig:dist_mort).
+Including mortality in the model increases the the mean self-recruitment (@fig:sr_mort).
+There was not much change in the mean overall settlement success, however mortality limited the spread of the percentage that successfully settled (@fig:ss_mort).
+Including mortality also seemed to increase the mean distance travelled of the larvae, which is the opposite of what you would expect (@fig:dist_mort).

 (Can I panel these graphs?)
 ![Comparison of the mean self-recruitment values with mortality included implemented in the model](../figs/sr_mortality.png){#fig:sr_mort}